iOmega8561/containerfiles/README.md

 > - Some adjustments might be necessary to make them compatible with your environment.
 > - Test thoroughly before deploying these in your systems.
 >
-> If you encounter issues or have questions, feel free to open an issue, but remember that these Containerfiles reflect my use case first and foremost.
+> Feel free to open an issue, but remember that these Containerfiles reflect my specific use case

 ## Why Podman?